8 Best Silk Aquarium Plants Reviewed + Buying Guide In 2023

 • You can either use paper towels to dry them or put them back into the tank

-Remember that if the algal deposition is beyond control, we’d recommend that you discard the silk plant and get a new one to install.
+Remember that if the algal deposition is beyond control and scrubbing doesn’t work, we’d recommend discarding the silk plant and installing a new one.

 Things To Consider When Buying a Silk Aquarium Plant